Beta This is a test version of the layout of this page. Take the survey to help us improve it

 You could be inspected at any time.
 For standard inspections, notification is normally given around lunchtime, on the day before the start of the inspection.
 The inspection will typically start in the early afternoon of the following day.

 Ofsted may also conduct standard inspections without notice.
 In such cases, there will be no prior notification given to the school.
-All progress monitoring and emergency inspections are conducted at no notice.
+All progress monitoring and emergency inspections are conducted with no notice.

 Before the inspection